Statement of Assurance

 Child protection and the safeguarding of children is considered of the highest priority at Salisbury NHS Foundation Trust and following our assessment, the Board is satisfied that it meets the statutory requirement around Disclosure and Barring Service (DBS) checks ; that child protection policies and systems are up-to-date and robust; that safeguarding children training is in place with systems to monitor compliance; that the Trust has identified roles and responsibilities for named professionals; The Board itself receives regular reports on safeguarding arrangements within the Trust.

 The Trust also has a policy for identifying and following up children who fail to attend outpatient appointments.
 The Trust regularly undertakes a programme of audits for its policies, procedures and training.

-The Board level executive for safeguarding children is Judy Dyos, Director of Nursing and the Named professionals for Safeguarding within the organisation are: Named Doctors are Tamsin Griffiths and Katrina Pettit, Named Nurse is Angela Conway, Named Midwife for Safeguarding is Ceri Le Gresley.
+The Board level executive for safeguarding children is Judy Dyos, Director of Nursing and the Named professionals for Safeguarding within the organisation are: Named Doctors are Tamsin Griffiths and Katrina Pettit, Named Nurse is Emma Mould, Named Midwife for Safeguarding is Ceri Le Gresley.
 Our staff are committed to providing a safe and secure environment for children and I can confirm and demonstrate that the necessary arrangements are in place as laid down under section 11 of the Children's Act (2004).